AtomMaterialUI/material-theme-docs/docs/configuration/other-tweaks-settings.md

 IDE/uninstall the plugin.
 Just follow the instructions at
 <https://www.howtogeek.com/225893/how-to-personalize-windows-10s-appearance/> to set it to another color of your choice.

-**Note:**: This feature has been has been removed since version 4.0 {:class='card-title warn'}
+**Note:**: This feature has been removed since version 4.0 {:class='card-title warn'}

 ##### Mac OS with JRE 8

-From version 2.5.0 the option came back with support for Mac OS.
+From version 2.5.0 the option came back with support for macOS.
 And unlike in Windows, this does not change the Registry but actually applies the background color to the IDE title bar only!

-However it comes with a small price: by activating this option you are consenting to nullify the _Dark Window Headers_ feature from the `Appearance` panel introduced since 2018.2.

 {% include figure.html content="/screens/titlebarThemed.png" caption="Themed Title Bar Mac" %}

 ##### Mac OS with JRE 11

-Since 2019.1 all IDEs are now bundled with JRE 11 by default.
-However the developers at JetBrains removed the ability to set the transparent title bar, instead they completely removed it!
+Starting from 2019.1 all IDEs are now bundled with JRE 11 by default.
+But the developers at JetBrains removed the ability to set the transparent title bar, instead they completely removed it!
 However instead of mourning the disparition of the title bar and removing the feature altogether, we found out a solution by implementing a _custom title bar_ and by delegating the events to the real, hidden title bar.

 {% include figure.html content="/screens/customTitleBar.png" caption="Custom Title Bar" %}